Combatant by Complified Creations

 Figure 10

-Geared drivetrain is the obvious pick for your combat robot because of the simple fact that combat robots need to be extremely to survive getting wailed on for 3 minutes straight and for multiple rounds at a time.
-When compared to the other option, such as belts, gear are the best pick due to their reliability.
-Gears dont carry the risk of snapping, stretching, or flipping in the event of your robot getting hit like a belt would.
-Gears are also much easier to replace due to their printed nature, the belts have to be bought beforehand, but because the gears ar 3D printed, they can be made in bulk in the event of a snap.
-This increased reliability and ease of manufacture and rplacment clearly places gears above all other drivetrains for 150 gram robots.
+A geared drivetrain is the obvious pick for your combat robot because of the simple fact that combat robots need to be extreme to survive getting wailed on for 3 minutes straight and for multiple rounds at a time.
+Compared to other options, such as belts, gears are the best choice due to their reliability.
+Gears don't carry the risk of snapping, stretching, or flipping when your robot gets hit, as a belt would.
+Gears are also much easier to replace due to their printed nature; belts have to be bought beforehand, but 3D-printed gears can be made in bulk in the event of a snap.
+This increased reliability and ease of manufacture and replacement clearly place gears above all other drivetrains for 150-gram robots.

-A sample design for a geared drive train is shown in figure 10.
+A sample design for a geared drive train is shown in Figure 10.